After criticism, ex-premier Imran Khan says his party wants Pakistan Army to be 'strong' | Politics

 The government has taken elaborate security measures to deal with the situation as there is fear the violence may erupt if the marchers were forcibly stopped to enter the city.

-Khan has been demanding early elections and threatening a protest march towards Islamabad to force his demands if the government failed to give a date for elections.
+Khan has been demanding early elections and he is leading the long march towards Islamabad to force his demands.
 The term of the National Assembly will end in August 2023 and fresh elections should be held within 60 days.

 Khan, who was ousted from power in April after losing a no-confidence vote in his leadership, has talked about a 'threat letter' from the US and claimed that it was part of a foreign conspiracy to remove him as he was not acceptable for following an independent foreign policy.
 The US has bluntly rejected the allegations.